Definitely plan enough time to allow this flavorful

 - 1/3 cup plum jam

-but better overnight.
-Occasionally redistribute the marinade by turning the
+Occasionally redistribute the marinade by turning the bag over.

-marinating roast from the refrigerator and sit on the counter to come to
+the refrigerator and sit on the counter to come to room temperature.
+Heat

 After 15 minutes in the oven, liberally brush more marinade over the roast.